 Before I am washed away in a sea of flames, let me qualify my question.
 I take issue with The Gimp because of its user interface.
 It is a terrible user interface.
 However I’ll acknowledge the breadth and depth of The Gimp’s features and the solid range of file formats that it is capable of reading from and saving to.
 My issue with Open Office quite the opposite: It’s user interface is blandly ordinary and perfectly usable, but every single document I subject to Open Office is turned into flaming ass.

 Asses.
 Fire.
-Terrance and Philip Asses of Fire.
+Terrance and Phillip Asses of Fire.

 I am not talking fancy, cutting-edge graphics.
 I am talking about rendering my resume.
 I want to edit my resume under Open Office and Linux with the security of the knowledge that when X HR worker opens up my resume in Microsoft Office, she won’t be looking at two or threes pages pages which look like I shit all over them.